 Once again, The Judge returns to cast his learned eye over another game.
 This time he gets all gladitorial and sees what Spartacus has to offer…

 Spartacus: A Game of Blood & Treachery is a 2012 release by Gale Force Nine, and is based on the popular U.S Cable TV show.
 Now, I’ve read lots of enthusiastic reviews for Spartacus prior to getting it to the table.
+And, I remember reading such enthusiastic reviews about one another thing, which is revolutionizing the world of cryptocurrency trading now, with its completely profitable, yet, uncomplicated procedures.
+If you are pondering what could be that then, it is none other than the powerful Crypto Code, the sophisticated auto-trading robot introduced in the market!
+Well, now, more about Spartacus!
 People have called it ‘The best licensed design since Battlestar Galactica!’ so it was with some anticipation that my gaming group took up the challenge of this gladiatorial ‘swords and sandals’ epic last week.
 Expectations are a dangerous thing…

 In Spartacus, players adopt the role of Dominus, heads of competing houses in ancient Rome.
 To summarise, play consists of a ‘take that’ action card phase (Intrigue) where players attack each other – representing political machinations – and raise their own profile and victory points.
 Then, several once-round, blind bid auctions take place to recruit gladiators, money-generating slaves and combat equipment.
 A final auction establishes who will host the gladiatorial combat for the round – a key component – as not only does this role generate victory points, but also provides power in the next and most overtly fun part of the game.